wrightmat/dnd-eberron/adventures/C03. Riddles of the Third Age/Future Adventure Concepts.md

 Final challenge in Khorvaire, and fulfillment of the party's promise to Reigney.
 Could be the location of the Draakhorn?
 Yellow difficulty (average CR 9, max CR 15).

 ##### [[2-08.
 Passage Through the Crystal Library]]
 Most tied to Aither's backstory, but mostly a way to get to Argonnessen without being detected.
 Should also be a fun final challenge for all of the players, and a way to teach a lesson.
 Red difficulty (average CR 10, max CR 17).
+The Lantern of Seeking command word for Dragons is found here.

 ##### The Vast